cf7/cf7/README.md

 My hopes are to gain more full stack experience and do so in the service of those less fortunate by working for an organization that makes an impact.
 Fortunately, I already have a bit of full stack experience from my main app development project: [SPY Database](https://github.com/cf7/SPY). __(Important Note: Since I switched my email addresses linked to my github account, my contribution history insights were erased from the repo.
 Manually looking through the commit history will very clearly reveal that I am the primary contributor for the project.)__

-What I lack in experience I make up for in learning speed.
-I am more than willing to accept an internship if needed.
+I am comfortable with not knowing things at first.
+What I lack in experience I make up for in learning speed and hard-earned lessons.
+Test-Driven Development is the name of the game.
+Spending a lot of time reading a lot of documentation for a few lines of code is okay because, in the end, more time is saved than brute-forcing it.
+Lint your code.
+Always try solutions on paper/whiteboard before writing code.
+Always git pull before you start.
+Lint your code.
+See your code in multiple languages.
+DRY code.
+Then DRY your DRY code.
+Naming is very important.

 Want to learn about some of my coding proficiencies?
 Check out my standards-development-reviews from my courses: